 - Account top-up.
 When the (previously identified) customer makes a purchase, POS reports its details to the loyalty system, where, based on the system’s rules the amount of account top-up is calculated.

 - Before customers make the purchase, they can claim prizes they have already earned whilst being members of the loyalty system.
-If so, the loyalty system produces a coupon and stores it in customer’s mobile application.
+If so, the loyalty system produces a coupon and stores it in the customer’s mobile application.
 Any cafe employee can scan this coupon by pressing the button on the POS interface.
-In case the coupon is positively verified by the loyalty application it returns the information about a prize, such as discounts, extra product etc. Based on that information Oracle Micros RES modifies the customer’s check.
+In case the coupon is positively verified by the loyalty application it returns the information about a prize, such as discounts, extra products, etc. Based on that information Oracle Micros RES modifies the customer’s check.

-We implemented the solution by developing the low-level server application that acts as an intermediary between the POS devices and server-based part of the loyalty system.
+We implemented the solution by developing the low-level server application that acts as an intermediary between the POS devices and the server-based part of the loyalty system.
 The application is installed in every cafe, usually on the same hardware that runs the local Oracle Micros RES server.
 The application communicates with POS devices through PMS/SIM socket.
-To make two applications communicate we have also developed a Micros plug in (written in ISL scripted language used by Micros-based POS) that allows every POS to exchange information with our application.
+To make two applications communicate we have also developed a Micros plug-in (written in ISL scripted language used by Micros-based POS) that allows every POS to exchange information with our application.

 Because the intermediary app is installed locally in every restaurant it can perform an important additional function.
 It is the loyalty system’s backup server, that activates when the internet connection between the counter and loyalty server is broken.
 In this situation our application stores customer’s id codes with the transaction data.
 Once the connection is recovered, all the data is uploaded to the loyalty system.
 Whilst this solution doesn’t allow the customers to claim their coupons during internet downtime it ensures that their newly-earned bonus points won’t be lost.

-As part of the project we also developed a central server application that allows the loyalty system to update its product database.
-Once a day it downloads from the Oracle Micros RES server an up-to date version of the menu based on Micros native product models.
+As part of the project, we also developed a central server application that allows the loyalty system to update its product database.
+Once a day it downloads from the Oracle Micros RES server an up-to-date version of the menu based on Micros native product models.
 The application translates them and uploads them to the loyalty system.